Enalean/tuleap-documentation-en/languages/en/user-guide/backlog.rst

 When the release end, and during the sprint planning you can use the velocity chart to determine your new team capacity.
 The velocity chart display the sum of done effort of linked artifacts.
-Only backlog artifacts are taken in account during computation (artifact linked in planning configuration of Agiledashboard).
+Only backlog artifacts are taken in account during computation (artifact linked in planning configuration of Backlog).

 .. figure:: ../images/screenshots/agiledashboard/velocity.png
    :align: center
    :alt: Velocity chart
    :name: Velocity chart

-   Agile Dashboard: Velocity chart
+   Backlog: Velocity chart

 Known limitation: if an artifact is created directly at a "done" status, velocity won't be computed.

-To configure a velocity chart please refer to (:ref:`velocity_administration`) part of documentation.
+To configure a velocity chart please refer to :ref:`velocity_administration` part of documentation.

 .. _plugin_taskboard: